webix-hub/docs/data/api/refs/ui.pager.md

 - api/link/ui.pager_content_config.md - the id or node, whose content will be moved to the view
 - api/ui.pager_count_config.md - the total number of records that the pager will process
 - api/link/ui.pager_css_config.md - the name of a css class that will be applied to the view container
-- api/link/ui.pager_disabled_config.md - disables item
+- api/link/ui.pager_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.pager_gravity_config.md - sets the view gravity (1 by default)
 - api/ui.pager_group_config.md - the number of visible pages in the pager
 - api/link/ui.pager_height_config.md - sets the height of the component